rodekruis/GlobalTropicalCycloneModel/analysis/01_baseline_model/Code_Documentation.md

 After importing the required libraries, we also import a function named get_clean_dataset() from module utils, then we call the function so we have the input data.
 We filter the input data frame df to retain only the rows where the 'damage' value is greater than 10, discarding the rest.

-df = df[df['DAM_perc_dmg'] > 10]
+`df = df[df['DAM_perc_dmg'] > 10]`

-Since we have a low number of samples for high damage values we stratify data to make sure we will have a range of all samples for both training and test sets bins2=[10.0009, 20, 50, 101].
+Since we have a low number of samples for high damage values we stratify data to make sure we will have a range of all samples for both training and test sets `bins2=[10.0009, 20, 50, 101]`.
 However, as you can see bins2 will start from the values>10, due to the fact that we aim to categorize high values of the target column into different groups.

-The NumPy Digitize() function is used to get the indices of bins to which each of these values belongs in the input array.
+The `NumPy.Digitize()` function is used to get the indices of bins to which each of these values belongs in the input array.
 Then we define two empty lists for training and subsequently test data to later save the results of total RMSEs.

 We list features and decide to drop highly correlated features where correlation value > 0.99 from X data (so we drop only 5 features) and then split features into X and y sets (all features were considered for X and the target variable for y).
 Since different features have various ranges we standardize X data.
 The method of standard scalar standardize features by removing the mean and scaling to unit variance.

-We define a for loop with a range of 20 iterations and specify the train_test_split() function in the loop to randomly separate training and test data with the ratio of 80:20 in each iteration, while for the option stratify we consider the defined bins.
+We define a for loop with a range of 20 iterations and specify the `train_test_split()` function in the loop to randomly separate training and test data with the ratio of 80:20 in each iteration, while for the option stratify we consider the defined bins.
 We implement the model and fit it to train data.

 Note: As you can see we add some new hyper-parameters or change the values of previous ones to build a reduced overfitted model which could decrease the test RMSE and the difference between test and train RMSEs.

 Subsequently, we perform ordinary least squares (OLS) regression analysis.

-X2 = sm.add_constant(X_train)
+`X2 = sm.add_constant(X_train)`<br />
-    est = sm.OLS(y_train, X2)
+    `est = sm.OLS(y_train, X2)`<br />
-    est2 = est.fit()
+    `est2 = est.fit()`<br />
-    print(est2.summary())
+    `print(est2.summary())`

 The above-mentioned code performs OLS regression by fitting a model to the training data and then printing a summary of the regression results.

-Note: The add_constant function from the sm module is used to add a column of ones to the beginning of X_train and later X_test (X2_test = sm.add_constant(X_test)), ensuring that the model estimates a constant term.
+Note: The `add_constant()` function from the sm module is used to add a column of ones to the beginning of X_train and later X_test `(X2_test = sm.add_constant(X_test))`, ensuring that the model estimates a constant term.
 The constant term ensures that the model considers the baseline value captured by the intercept term when predicting the values of the dependent variable based on the independent variables in X_train and X_test.

 In the final section of the loop, we make predictions on both training and test data to calculate and print the total RMSEs of test and train in each run and append them to the lists.